Project-Kaleidoscope/charter/device-support-requirements.md

-Welcome to the LineageOS Device Support Requirements.
-This document enumerates the requirements that must be met in order for devices to be deemed ship ready for LineageOS releases, beginning with Android Oreo.
+Welcome to the KaleidoscopeOS Device Support Requirements.
+This document enumerates the requirements that must be met in order for devices to be deemed ship ready for KaleidoscopeOS releases.
 To be considered ready, device maintainers MUST meet the requirements presented in this document, including any documents incorporated via reference.

 The use of “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” is per the IETF standard defined in RFC2119.